AnimeShooter/Docs/RestAPI.md

 # Rest API
 Welcome to the Rest API documentation of  AnimeShooter.com

+Please keep in mind that the API holds a rate limit of only 12 requests/minute, we may increase this limit anytime soon based on bandwith consumption.

 ## Account

 Account API, authentication is done through the `Authorization` header.